Honda EB10000 - 9000/10000W Portable Generator With Electric Start

 Zoom on the Honda EB10000

-In a nutshell, the Honda EB10000 is a powerful portable generator mostly geared towards:
+In summary, the Honda EB10000 is a powerful portable generator especially useful for:

 Power & Run Time

-Enjoying a noise rating of 71 dBA (just slightly more noisy than a dishwasher), this generator gets running thanks to a convenient and easy-to-use electric starter (battery included).
+Featuring a noise rating of 71 dBA (just slightly more noisy than a vacuum cleaner), the generator utilizes a straightforward and intuitive electric starter (battery included) for ignition.

 The EB10000 can operate for around 7.9 hours at 50% load with a full tank (fuel consumption around 1.04 GPH), due to its fuel capacity of 8.2 gallons.